Author: Tamara Ireland Stone

 “Stone picks carefully through all the emotional threads of faith, denial, and betrayal.” — The Bulletin of the Center for Children’s Books

 “There are a number of interesting story lines that respectfully twist around the issue of religious faith… [and] believable characters, individually strong and yet mourning the loss of an integral relationship.” — Booklist

 “A sharp, affirming look at the boundaries of faith, the resilience of families, and all of the imperfect ways that we love one another.
 Through Hannah and Emory, Tamara Ireland Stone has created a beautiful testament to friendship and the intricate patterns we weave throughout each other’s lives.” — Robin Benway, National Book Award winner and New York Times-bestselling author of Far From the Tree

 “A gorgeously written and incredibly moving story of faith, love, and friendship.
-This book broke my heart and I loved every minute of it.” — Robyn Schneider, New York Times-bestselling author
+This book broke my heart and I loved every minute of it.” — Robyn Schneider, author of The Beginning of Everything

 “A beautiful, affecting novel.
 The sense of two forever-best friends, the shocking event that drives them apart, kept me reading and hoping they could find their way back to each other.
-With compassion and wisdom, Tamara Ireland Stone writes compellingly about the power of friendship, of love.” — New York Times best-selling author, Luanne Rice
+With compassion and wisdom, Tamara Ireland Stone writes compellingly about the power of friendship, of love.” — Luanne Rice, New York Times best-selling author